Alcohol in Australia: Etiquette

 What mostly attracts Australians to drinking is the taste of the beverages as well as general social acceptance.
 Social norms have been created as a result of communal drinking.
 When everyone has finished their drink, one member of the group is expected to purchase the next "round" of drinks until all members of the party have paid one turn.
 "Shouting" refers to paying for someone else's drink as a good gesture with no expectation of one in return.
 This can give people the feeling of being more socially accepted.

 Influences

 Peer pressure

 A lot of pressure can be placed on someone who feels that there is a social expectation to consume alcohol.
-It's more often than not referred to as being "un-Australian" to turn down an alcoholic drink.
+It is more often than not referred to as being "un-Australian" to turn down an alcoholic drink.
 This places a considerable amount of pressure on young people in particular.
 Learning how to drink is often thought of as an integral part of growing into adulthood.
 This peer pressure maintains the social norm, and wider acceptance of the drug.